HOW TO RENT A PRIVATE JET - THE ESSENTIAL GUIDE

 - You choose the airports: Instead of operating out of a maze of terminals, you can choose the airport size based on your proximity to it.
 Even if you choose a major hub airport, they have separate ramps and terminals for private jets, which are small, easy to navigate, and avoid the crowds and long waits of commercial airlines.
 Smaller airports have the equivalent of terminals, known as Fixed Base Operators (or FBO’s.)

 - Fly on your schedule: You have a say in your flight plan and itinerary.
 Do you want to stop in Des Moines on the way to Flagstaff?
 If you need to take off at 3 a.m. to make it for a 7:30 client meeting or to close an important deal client, you can do that.
-You can greatly reduce flight times when you fly private.
+You can greatly reduce flight times when flying on a private jet.

 - Save Time and Avoid Airport Crowds: You don’t have to arrive hours early in order to park, ride the shuttle, find the right terminal, then wait in long TSA lines.
 Private jets operate out of small terminals with a limited client base, so security is a breeze.
 Plus, you can usually drive right up to the private terminal or FBO.
 There is usually dedicated parking right at the terminal building, and the timeframe from parking to boarding is measured in minutes, not hours.